Actress Mary Mara of ‘ER,’ ‘Law & Order’ drowned in St. Lawrence River, troopers say

 Mara, 61, was found in the river by troopers and Cape Vincent Fire and Ambulance around 8:10 a.m. in the Town of Cape Vincent, located about 90 miles north of Syracuse near the U.S.-Canada border.

-According to a press release, State Police believe Mara drowned while swimming.
-The investigation is ongoing, and the body has been taken to the Jefferson County Medical Examiner’s Office for an autopsy.
+According to a press release, State Police said Mara drowned while swimming.
+The investigation is ongoing, but autopsy results released Wednesday said she of asphyxiation, or suffocation, due to drowning.

 Mara, who resided in Cape Vincent, was a Syracuse native.
 She graduated from Corcoran High School before heading to San Francisco State University and Yale.